 Spring-Loaded PRVs

-These are the most common type of PRVs and are typically used in applications with relatively constant pressure.
-They operate by using a spring to maintain the valve in the closed position until the pressure in the system exceeds a set point, at which point the valve opens to release pressure.
+These are the most common types of PRVs and are typically used in applications with relatively constant pressure.
+They operate by using a spring to maintain the valve in the closed position until the system pressure exceeds a set point, at which point the valve opens to relieve pressure.

 Pilot-Operated PRVs